ashishpatel26/algorithms/red-black-balanced-search-trees/README.md

 This data structure guarantees a **time complexity** of O(log N) in all the operations of search, insert, and delete.
 The **space complexity** is almost identical to a standard tree, because the only additional information required is the colour of the link, that can be stored in a single bit.

 We think of the links as being of two different types: **red links**, which bind together two 2-nodes to represent 3-nodes, and **black links** which bind together the 2-3 tree.
+In 2008, Sedgewick introduced a simpler version of the red–black tree called the left-leaning red–black tree by eliminating a previously unspecified degree of freedom in the implementation.
+In this implementation (the same discussed here) all red links must lean left except during inserts and deletes.

 <p align="center">
 <img src="./images/rbbst_3-node_to_two_2-nodes.png" width="250">